 A while ago on the NaturAll Club blog, we discussed the truth about shampoo and the potential harms and benefits shampoo can have for your hair.
-(If you missed that article, you can read it here.)

-In that article, we mentioned apple cider vinegar (ACV) as a beneficial treatment for curly, kinky, or natural hair.
+In that article, we mentioned apple cider vinegar (ACV) as a beneficial ingredient for curly, kinky, or natural hair.
 This concept might be new to you, or you might just be hesitant to wash your hair with vinegar (understandable!) so let’s explore the science of apple cider vinegar rinses, and how to do them!

 First: what makes a healthy, balanced scalp?

 Your scalp has a natural pH level of about 5, which is slightly acidic.
 This acidity level is important in keeping the cuticle layer of your hair flat and closed.
 A flat cuticle layer corresponds to shiny, smooth, soft hair, with less frizz.
 It prevents tangling, breakage, dryness, and hair loss, by helping each individual hair strand retain moisture and making them smooth and less likely to catch on each other.

 However, many shampoos and other hair products have a more alkaline pH (above 7), which disrupts the acidity level of the scalp.
 The cuticle layer responds by opening up, becoming susceptible to dryness, breakage, frizz, tangling, etc.

 You can regulate the pH of your scalp and prevent many of the negative effects of alkaline hair products by doing ACV rinses!
 ACV has a pH of about 3, but diluted with water it will be close to the normal acidity of your scalp.

 The Benefits of Apple Cider Vinegar